khitczenko/chr_coherence/README.md

 Note: some speech data and participant information is omitted for participant privacy.

-Please feel free to reach out to kasia.hitczenko@northwestern.edu with any questions!
+Please feel free to get in touch with any questions!